Soladoc/library/chattator/doc/testing.md

   - 1 private pro
   - 1 member

+## The jsonf format

+The JSONf format is like JSON expect printf format specifers can appear anywhere.

+The contents of a JSONf file is a format string.

 ## I/O expected JSON format

 I/O json files are compared as JSON objects (objects are unordered).